pthomison/k3auto/README.md

 To embed your own deployment manifests, just fork this repository.
 Then add your manifests to the `default/deployments` directory and rebuild.

+### Roadmap
+1. An `update` subcommand for refreshing user deployments
+2. Better image solution for OCI deployments (network registry layer is a current weak point)
+3. Standardize ingress solution